Aymanjeb/QTrobot-Project/README.md

 ![Suivi ](https://user-images.githubusercontent.com/107966957/176801915-b1261cbb-c0a2-4be2-a63b-7d44f0bc9b75.png)

 In addition, scripts "Bonjour.py" and "Namasté.py" helps the robot recognize and reproduce some greetings, in particular the waving, a greeting with a swipe up and the Namasté greeting.
-In these images you can see some gestures done and the response of the robot to them :
+In these images you can see some gestures made and the robot's response to them :
 Swipe up / Waving :

 ![Salut Yudong](https://user-images.githubusercontent.com/107966957/176802330-ca02dbd0-61ac-4743-baa9-25dc15a3f40a.png)